MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 There is no way for an immutable object to directly refer to a non-immutable object.
 References from immutable objects always refer to other immutable objects.
 Writing into an immutable object (field write access) results in an unspecified behavior.
-The B-ON experts group strongly encourages implementations of the B-ON specification to raise an uncatchable exception when there is an attempt to write into an immutable object, although a no-op operation may be sufficient [4]_.
+The BON experts group strongly encourages implementations of the BON specification to raise an uncatchable exception when there is an attempt to write into an immutable object, although a no-op operation may be sufficient [4]_.